-- .PNG – Images with transparency
+- .PNG – Good for images with transparency.

 Editable Vector file formats:

-Exporting from Vectornator X (iPad & iPhone)
+Exporting from Vectornator (iOS)

-The quickest way to export your work from Vectornator is by going to the Export Tab, inside the Navigation Bar.
+The quickest way to export your work from Vectornator is by going to the Export Tab inside the Navigation Bar.

 Export to JPG and PNG

-(2) keep the Transparency when saving to .PNG format,
+(2) - keep the transparency when saving to .PNG format,

-(3) set the Resolution of your document,
+(3) - set the export resolution of your document,

-(4) preview it in CMYK colors,
+(4) - preview your document in CMYK colors,

-(5) and show the Vectornator watermark.
+(5) - and show or disable the Vectornator watermark.

 Note: Images that undergo multiple edits will lose image quality each time the image is recompressed.